 On July 4, 2021, the Ninth Circuit granted EPA's request to remand the final Risk Evaluation for Methylene Chloride without vacatur and did the same for the final 1,4 Dioxane Risk Evaluation on August 10, 2021.
-EPA continues to provide status reports on both matters and we anticipate regulatory action on these chemicals in 2022.
+EPA continues to provide status reports on both matters and has taken several steps to provide a more robust risk evaluation for each chemical during 2022.